 If so, you may want to consider having any MRDs routed to one of your nonretirement accounts, where you can invest the money according to your goals, time horizon, risk tolerance, and financial circumstances.

-If you invest your MRD in a taxable account, you may want to consider owning tax-efficient securities to help minimize your tax liability:
+If you invest your MRD in a taxable account, you may want to consider owning tax-efficient securities to help potentially reduce your tax liability, such as:

-- Municipal bonds and municipal bond funds pay income that is free from federal income tax and, in some cases, from state and local taxes (note that income from some municipal bonds and mutual funds is subject to the federal alternative minimum tax).
+- Tax-free municipal bonds and municipal bond funds.
+These pay income that is free from federal income tax and, in some cases, from state and local taxes (note that income from some municipal bonds and mutual funds is subject to the federal alternative minimum tax).

 - Stocks you intend to hold longer than a year that may pay qualified dividends.
 Sales of appreciated stocks held more than a year are taxed at lower long-term capital gains rates.
 Just be sure any dividends the stock pays are qualified.
 Qualified dividends are taxed at the same low rates as long-term capital gains, but nonqualified ordinary dividends, such as those paid by many real estate investment trusts (REITs), are taxed at ordinary income rates.